sindrebilden/kjernekar/README.md

-# team-slackbot
+# Kjernekar - a KJ-team slack-bot
-A bot for slack with custom team features
+A bot for slack with custom features for the KJ-team